How Much of My Bathroom Should I Tile?

 Although the floor has different-coloured tiles, they blend with the ceiling, bath and basin for an unfussy look.

-Here, the same all-over approach has been taken with the tiling, but in this case, the bright room gives more scope for a busier choice of tile – smaller in size and varied in tone.
+In this scheme by Orchestrate, the same all-over approach has been taken with the tiling, but, in this case, the bright room gives more scope for a busier choice of tile – smaller in size and varied in tone.

 The key to keeping the whole look airy and bright is the pale palette.
 The colour variation is gentle and doesn’t break up the view, which is already punctuated by the bold black taps and shower fittings.